robottwo/aicred/docs/scanner-researcher-mode.md

 ## When to Use

 Use the Scanner Researcher mode when you need to:
-- Add support for a new AI application to GenAI Keyfinder
+- Add support for a new AI application to AICred
 - Research an application's configuration patterns
 - Create scanner implementation specifications
 - Generate test cases for scanner validation